squirrelo/MovieNightBot/README.rst

 Planned Features
  * Block specific people from suggesting on a server
  * Paginate the watched and suggested so you can scroll through with reactions
- * option to use third party API to verify the movies suggested are actually real